We pull up the Stones’ driveway an hour later .

 “Shur thing, Jim Bob.”

 We sit in the room for the rest of the morning.
 First I tell him the day by day sequence of the last six months since Skynyrd.
-Then I go back over the whys of the important incidents; why I’m to blame for Max’s death; why the canine unit is trying to cover up their actions; how Robby, Tom Petty and Ronnie Van Zandt incited the fans to break down the fences; why Dad won’t back me up with the police which is how I ended up in juvie; why I got into all those fights at first; why Tommy sees me as his hero and latched onto me; why The Program is so screwed; why we had to escape and how we made it through the swampy Everglades; how Mike Sr. and Jay didn’t help me with my legal troubles; Why we stayed out in the ‘Glades for so long; why we told everyone we were country boys from Central Florida on a summer escape from the farm; why no one could know the truth without being accessories; and finally, how he as a reporter could be told it all.
+Then I go back over the whys of the important incidents; why I’m to blame for Max’s death; why the canine unit is trying to cover up their actions; how Robby, Tom Petty and Ronnie Van Zandt incited the fans to break down the fences; why Dad won’t back me up with the police, which is how I ended up in juvie, where I got into all those fights at first; why Tommy sees me as his hero and latched onto me; why The Program is so screwed; why we had to escape and how we made it through the swampy Everglades; how Mike Sr. and Jay didn’t help me with my legal troubles; Why we stayed out in the ‘Glades for so long; why we told everyone we were country boys from Central Florida on a summer escape from the farm; why no one could know the truth without being accessories for harboring hardened criminals; and finally, how he as a reporter could be told it all.
 I leave out all the sex parts because it’s a news story, not a porno.